Skip to main content

 DATPFOF Runtime File Masking Demo Application overview.png

-Before you can begin building a File Masking application, you'll need to set up a group and an environment.
+Before you can begin building a File Masking application, you'll need to create a group and add an environment.
 For step-by-step instructions on creating groups and environments, refer to the Groups and Environments section of the Runtime documentation.

 Once the group and environment are in place, you can proceed with defining the file structure, selecting masking rules, and configuring the masking template for your application.